dovrosenberg/fvtt-ci-testing/README.md

 1. Login to the world and clear out any prompts.
 Leave user as Gamemaster and no password.
 If you need to test a different user, you'll have to update `run-tests.js`.
 Turn on the modules you want and make any config adjustments.
 Make sure to include Quench and your module.
 Exit back to the setup.

+   You could make a single container with multiple modules to be tested, if you wanted for some reason.
+If you install production versions of each in this step and then only deploy the development code in the CI pipeline for one module, only that module will be tested.
+This might be convenient if you are space limited on containers or just want to manage a single one across multiple related projects.

 1. Save a snapshot of this container.

     Use `docker ps` to find the running container and put its image name in this command: